 4.9 University Abandonment of Intellectual Property

 Should the University decide to abandon development or protection of University-owned Intellectual Property, the University may assign its rights to the Creator(s), subject to the rights of sponsors and to the retention by the University of the right to use the Intellectual Property for University and educational purposes on a perpetual, royalty-free, non-exclusive basis.
 The University may retain more than the minimum license rights, and the assignment or license may be subject to additional terms and conditions, such as revenue sharing with the University or reimbursement of the costs of statutory protection, when justified by the circumstances of development.

+Should the University decide to abandon development or protection of University-owned Intellectual Property, the University must first offer assignment of its rights to the Creator(s), subject to the rights of sponsors and to the retention by the University of the right to use the Intellectual Property for University and educational purposes. will then be negotiated with the Creator(s) and specified in a written agreement.
+Subject to this agreement, the University may retain more than the minimum license rights, and the assignment or license may be subject to additional terms and conditions, such as revenue sharing with the University or reimbursement of the costs of statutory protection, when justified by the circumstances of development.

 5.0 EXTERNAL SPONSOR FUNDING AGENCIES